shresth19/shresth19/README.md

 ## About Me

-- I’m currently learnig Data Science and AI and have some experince in Data Analysis.
+- I’m currently learnig Data Science and I am very interested in Machine Learning and Artificial Intelligence and their several applications.
-- I have a beginner level knowledge of Python.
+- I have a beginner level knowledge of Python and some experince in Data Analysis.
+- I am proficient in Power BI, SQL .

 ## Connect with me across platforms: